Ceres (mythology): Archaic and Regal eras

-Roman tradition credited Ceres' eponymous festival, Cerealia, to Rome's second king, the semi-legendary Numa.
-Ceres' senior, male priesthood was a minor flaminate whose establishment and rites were supposedly also innovations of Numa.
+Roman tradition credited Ceres's eponymous festival, Cerealia, to Rome's second king, the semi-legendary Numa.
+Ceres's senior, male priesthood was a minor flaminate whose establishment and rites were supposedly also innovations of Numa.
 Her affinity and joint cult with Tellus, also known as Terra Mater (Mother Earth) may have developed at this time.
 Much later, during the early Imperial era, Ovid describes these goddesses as "partners in labour"; Ceres provides the "cause" for the growth of crops, while Tellus provides them a place to grow.